 Black Elk Peak (formerly Harney Peak) is the highest point in South Dakota rising to a respectable 7244 feet.
 Named in honor of Nicholas Black Elk, a famous Lakota Indian, this summit is considered sacred to Native Americans.
 Keep in mind that even if you leave Grace Coolidge on a balmy summer morning at ~5300ft, when you summit Black Elk Peak 2,000 feet later, the temperature may have dropped substantially and the wind picked up.
 So pack a warm fleece at the very least - you'll be glad you did.

-Like many of the more popular hikes, it is best to arrive early if you want to avoid the crowds and troublesome parking.
+Like many of the more popular hikes in Custer State Park, it is best to arrive early if you want to avoid the crowds and troublesome parking.
 A 9am start time will get you back around 2pm at a leisurely pace.
-Harney Peak Trail Number 9 from Sylvan Lake is the most common route to the summit and will run around 7 miles round trip.
+Black Elk Peak Trail Number 9 from Sylvan Lake is the most common route to the summit and will run around 7 miles round trip.
 Refill your bottles with the sweet water available from the parking area water pumps and enjoy a well-earned lunch at Sylvan Lodge.

 After a bit of laundry, stop for melt-in-your-mouth apple pie à la mode fromBobkat’s Purple Pie.
 Some people call it dessert; we called it dinner :-).

 Sunday Gulch Trail